 The goal, he argues, isn’t the habit itself: it’s whatever feeling the habit provides.
 “Dieting is an obstacle to getting fit,” he says.
 “Meditation is an obstacle to feeling calm.”

 We tend towards the easiest obstacle to overcome.
-If the goal is find a quick spark to fight of a nameless sense of ennui, you might want to do something profound or meaningful but, chances are your life isn’t set up in such a way that you can easily do so.
-So you gravitate towards the easiest way to do that.
+If the goal is find a quick spark to fight of a nameless sense of ennui, you might want to do something profound or meaningful but, chances are, your life isn’t designed to make that a simple task.
+So you tilt towards the easiest way to fight the woe.
 Often, you know, your content feed of choice.

 Again, this doesn’t have to be a conscious choice.
 You know content holes, no matter your poison, create a sense of flow.
 The habit is there, built up by years of practice.
 That pathway in your brain is well trod.

 Maybe this doesn’t seem like a problem.
 What’s an hour or so on social, in a mobile game, binging a show?
 As a conscious choice, sure, whatever.
 But as a response to something as amorphous and draining as languishing, it sets you up for failure.